xinfn/xinchain/white paper/whitepaper.md

  where users store their data on remote servers, users in Xinchain have absolute control over the access to their own data.
 Applications and other users can gain access to a user's data via a valida access token issued and signed by this user if it's stored on cloud storage or a file hash if it's stored on distributed file system.
-If the file is encrypted via AES，3DES etc., extra decryption key will be required to access the raw data.
+If the file is encrypted via AES, 3DES etc., extra decryption key will be required to access the raw data.
 As to the policy of how to gain acess control over a user's data and under what circumstance the decryption key will be transfered, it's defined by a Xinchain smart contract.

 Confidential Transactions
 ============
 Nowadays, users' privacy in the internet has been one of the most important issues.
-Some people may like to post their daily activities, photos and moods on the internet(e.g. Facebook, twitter), but for the security sake, other users may like to keep their identity and activities in private：such as their names, address, shopping records etc.
- In the traditional internet service, we trust our privacy with third parties, upload our personal info to the remote servers through registration or basic browsing activity.
+Some people may like sharing their lives with others: posting their daily activities, photos and moods on the internet(e.g. Facebook, twitter), but for the security sake, other users may like to keep their identity and activities in private：such as their names, address, shopping records etc. In the traditional internet service, we trust our privacy with third parties, upload our personal info to the remote servers through registration or basic browsing activity.
 But somehow, we still get constant harassment calls from telemarkters.
-The remote trusted servers are compromised or our personal info just be sold by the dishonset third parties.
-Either way, they are pretty common currently.
+The remote trusted servers is either compromised or our personal info is sold by the dishonest third parties.
+Anyway, they are pretty common currently.

 A comibination of the decentrilization and crypto privacy technology can solve internet's privacy issue.
 For a start, we can see a transaction in bitcoin can pretty much hide sender and receiver's identity(sender and receiver are just